-Note: This process may have changed slightly by the time you’re signing up to Coinbase because they continuously make small adjustments to their design and sign up process.back to menu ↑
+Note: This process may have changed slightly by the time you’re signing up to Coinbase because they continuously make small adjustments to their design and sign-up process.

-- Easy way for new users to purchase Bitcoin
+- An easy way for new users to purchase Bitcoin

 - You can purchase cryptocurrency faster than most exchanges